 All residence halls have three locked security points.

 Room doors.
-Students can enter their room area by scanning their OSU ID card.
+Students can enter their room area by scanning their OSU-Cascades ID card.

 A courtesy phone is located outside every residence hall entrance to allow guests to call residents and announce their arrival.
 This phone can also be used to cal 9-1-1 if necessary.

-Residential Education staff help provide security inside residence halls.
-Each University Housing & Dining Services building has a Residential Education staff member on duty from 8 p.m. to 8 a.m. every day.
-Residents can contact the staff member on duty using the duty phone number posted in each building.
-These upper-division students are available to assist residents with all questions and concerns and have extensive training to handle emergency situations.
+Residential Education and Housing staff help provide security inside residence halls.
+The residence hall has a staff member on duty from 5 p.m. to 8 a.m. every day.
+Residents can contact the staff member on duty using the duty phone number posted in the building.
+These student leaders are available to assist residents with all questions and concerns and have extensive training to handle emergency situations.

-In addition, a Residence Hall Director or another professional staff member is available 24 hours a day.
-These full-time, live-in professionals, with a background in higher education, are always available by cell phone to assist in escalated or crisis situations.
+In addition, a professional staff member is available 24 hours a day.
+These full-time professionals, with a background in higher education, are always available by cell phone to assist in escalated or crisis situations.

 OSU-Cascades Department of Public Safety

-In addition to Residential Education staff, OSU-Cascades Department of Public Safety (DPS) work to make the campus a safe environment.
+In addition to Residential Education and Housing staff, OSU-Cascades Department of Public Safety (DPS) work to make the campus a safe environment.